 Fortunately, the rest of the old Majorettes are still there.
 Despite some occasional poor paint choices, and an intriguing fixation with the silver grey, the style change of Majorette cars has been successful.

-What's your 'Majorette' worth?
-Here are some recently sold items (Canada).
+What's your Majorette worth in 2021?
+Here are some recently sold items.

 |Majorette France Peugeot 404 Police Break 216 In Box||07/2021||C $1 021.49|